menu

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hamilton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hamilton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hamilton is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hamilton who work in sales jobs (14.65%), healthcare (11.35%), and art, media, and design (9.02%).

 Of important note, Hamilton is also a city of artists.
 Hamilton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hamilton’s character.